willorixch/Digital-Diary-Project/Project_Overview.md

 - Progress: Flags reflections that mention personal or professional wins, skill improvement, or momentum gained.
 Shows who felt improvement and when they felt it.
 - Obstacles: Highlights challenges such as confusion in coursework, lack of resources, burnout, or competing responsibilities.
 This category contextualizes dips or stagnation in progress.
 - Learning: Tracks concrete insights about skills gained, topics mastered, or new concepts understood.
 This is a key indicator of technical and soft-skill acquisition across cohorts.

+## Persona Breakdown

+### This project processed 60 participants’ weekly reflections from the 9-week Snap Academies program, which organizes learners into distinct cohorts.
+To transform written diaries into measurable insights, I grouped participants by week and cohort, then structured those tallies into a reshaped table that preserved identity indexing.
+Using those aggregates, I identified dominant behavioral patterns among participants and distilled them into four meaningful personas:

+- Blossoming Grinder: Participants who showed steady engagement from start to finish.
+Their weekly entries reflect consistency, persistence, and continuous progress, meaning they sustained effort across all 9 weeks without dramatic drop-offs.
+Their growth is not one breakthrough moment, but a long, reliable upward trajectory.

+- Confidence Catalyst: Participants who entered the program uncertain or hesitant but developed noticeable self-assurance as weeks progressed.
+Their responses indicate turning points where confusion shifted into clarity, participation into contribution, and interest into momentum.
+Their diaries highlight increased comfort, creativity, and willingness to take ownership of tasks over time.

+- Resilience Builder: Participants who explicitly discussed overcoming challenges amid academic or personal pressure.
+Their responses include mentions of setbacks, adaptation, and skill development despite obstacles.
+These individuals show emotional and technical flexibility, often bouncing back stronger after difficult weeks, aligning with a narrative of persistence through adversity.

+- Global Mover: A smaller group of participants (5 total) who traveled or relocated to attend the program, or whose cultural/academic perspectives differ from typical domestic participants.
+While fewer in number, their diaries add a dimension of mobility, transition, and navigating unfamiliar environments while maintaining academic focus.